Dog Man (film): Plot

 A villainous orange cat named Petey constantly terrorizes Ohkay City, with one of his schemes involving planting a bomb to destroy an abandoned warehouse.
-Famed cop Officer Knight and his dog Greg arrive to defuse the bomb, but Knight cuts the wrong wire and it explodes, killing Knight by head injury and paralyzing Greg's body.
-The surgeons save Greg by transplanting his head onto Knight's body, creating Dog Man.
-Dog Man inherits Knight's job and quickly becomes beloved for his repeated arrests of Petey, but Petey always escapes.
+Famed cop Officer Knight and his dog Greg chase Petey down until they reach the warehouse to defuse the bomb, but Knight cuts the wrong wire and it explodes, killing Knight by head injury and paralyzing Greg's body.
+The surgeons save Greg by transplanting his head onto Knight's body, renaming him Dog Man.
+Dog Man inherits Knight's job and quickly becomes beloved for his repeated arrests of Petey who fired his assistant Butler.
+However, Petey's constant escapes angers the mayor, and she forces the Chief of Police to take Dog Man off the Petey case.
 Dog Man becomes lonely and depressed due to the loss of Knight and the abandonment of his girlfriend Alice, who sells their house.
 He takes a tennis ball he used to play with as his only memory of his former life and moves into a doghouse on the city outskirts.

-After firing his butler, Petey decides to clone himself to create an assistant just like him.
+Petey decides to clone himself to create an assistant just like him.
 However, the machine he purchases creates a newborn copy of him with no interest in evildoing, whom he calls Li'l Petey.
 Petey steals the corpse of an evil telekinetic fish named Flippy and plans to use Living Spray to resurrect him and defeat Dog Man, but Li'l Petey interferes.
-Petey decides to abandon him in a cardboard box in the middle of the city, where Dog Man finds and decides to adopt him.
+Petey decides to abandon him in a cardboard box in the middle of the city, where Dog Man finds and adopts him.
 The two begin to bond as they spend time together in Dog Man's home.